How the Federal Reserve Affects Mortgage Rates

 Can you negotiate mortgage rates?

 You may be able to negotiate better mortgage rates and fewer fees with lenders when you apply for a home loan.
-You can also agree to pay discount points on a mortgage in order to lower your rate.
+You can also agree to pay discount points on a mortgage to lower your rate.

 What mortgages have the lowest interest rates?